 Spurs vs Lakers NBA best bet: Harrison Barnes under 0.5 steals (-120)

 To get this sort of value on this line seems incredible.
 Over his last 14 games Harrison Barnes has just 1 total steal.
-Just one.
+Just 1.
 And while he is averaging 0.7 steals per game against the Lakers, this trend is too hard to ignore.
-Luka Doncic and LeBron James are capable enough ball handlers to prevent Barnes from picking them off.

 Read our full Spurs vs Lakers prediction